|

 Placing

-the resistance band under one foot, bring the band straight up
+the resistance band under your right foot, bring the bands straight up

 |